bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 }
 ```

-This allows the system to be easily extended to accomodate more types of subresources to handle different tasks, allowing implementors to focus on the Task execution that gets the work done, before plugging it into the control plane with a fairly small integration surface.
+This allows the system to be easily extended to accommodate more types of subresources to handle different tasks, allowing implementors to focus on the Task execution that gets the work done, before plugging it into the control plane with a fairly small integration surface.

 ### Control plane lifecycle summary